AI-Wales/Session-3---Logistic-Regression-Revisited/README.md

 ## Things to try
 Try changing the test:train split ratio
-Experiment with the regularisation paramter (via the Logistic Regression C paramter) and see what it does to teh model weights,
+Experiment with the regularisation parameter (via the Logistic Regression C paramter) and see what it does to the model weights, accuracy and decision boundaries.

 ## Information from discussions in the session